iTiky/goPixelWorld/README.md

 Light blue particle which doesn't move and pushes away other particles.
 Has a limited range of action.

+### Bug

+White particle that moves around in search of a grass to eat.
+Splits if it is "full" or dies otherwise.

 ## Controls

 ### Mouse